diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 ## Theoretical Approach

-In order to implement the encoder and decoder, we first calculated *n* and *k* based on the number of redundant bits *r* = 4 required by the project.
-The following formulas were used:
+The values for the *n* and *k* variables are calculated based on the number of redundant bits *r* = 4 addressed by the problem:

 - length of the encoded message: